grant-tm/Minecraft-Server/README.md

 You will need to place your AWS access key ID and your secret access key in this file.

-Instructions on how to retrieve your credentials are available at https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-your-credentials.html
+Instructions on how to retrieve your credentials are available from [Amazon](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-your-credentials.html).

 ### Step 3.
 Initialize Terraform